Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial and Natural Reference Points

 \subsection{Artificial Languages}

-As shown in Figure~\ref{fig:artificial_lang}, we generate five artificial languages using identical message length $m=8$ and character vocabulary size $|C|=9$ to Attr-Val settings.
-The first four types compose symbols with various levels of concatenativity, considering symbols of constant and mixed length.
-Notably, these languages preserve symbols and the ordering of their characters under composition, favored by TopSim.
-The fusion language, however, violates this by assigning symbols to combinations of attribute values rather than individual ones.
-These languages illustrate a range of morphological complexity.\footnote{Additional artificial languages explored in Appendix~\ref{apx:more art langs}.} In Table~\ref{tab:artificial language metrics}, we report metrics for the compositionality (including effectiveness of symbol extraction), fusionality, and learnability of artificial languages.
-In Table \ref{tab:artificial language metrics 2}, we report concatenativity metrics.
-We provide an extended discussion and additional artificial languages in Appendix~\ref{apx:more art langs}, summarizing key observations below.
+As shown in Figure~\ref{fig:artificial_lang}, we generate 5 artificial languages \revision{with a range of morphological complexity} using message length $m=8$ and vocabulary size $|C|=9$.
+The first 4 types compose \revision{symbols of constant and mixed length with varied levels of concatenativity}. \remove{Notably, }These languages preserve symbols and the ordering of their characters under composition, favored by TopSim.
+The fusion language violates this by assigning symbols to combinations of attribute values rather than individual ones. \remove{These languages illustrate a range of morphological complexity. } \revision{Tables~\ref{tab:artificial language metrics}-\ref{tab:artificial language metrics 2} report metrics for listeners trained on these languages.} We \revision{list} key observations below.\footnote{\revision{More discussion and artificial languages in Appendix~\ref{apx:more art langs}.}}